chengbiliu/YikYakTerminal/README.md

 Python scripts I used for my Master's thesis on cyberbullying.
-Data collected via YikYak and Twitter's API and manually trained to feed in an SVM model.
+Textual data collected via YikYak and Twitter's API and manually trained to feed into an SVM model in order to distinguish bullying content from non-bullying content.
+Results outperform a Bayesian model and are mapped using ArcMap 10.5.
 The texts were vectorized using tfidf.